File this one under “ideas that took a while to become mainstream”.

 plot(fit.ll, errors = "bootstrap", band = "all")For larger jobs, the corresponding npRmpi workflow is intended to feel familiar and, hopefully, comfortable.
 Initialize session mode, ask for the same statistical object, and let the package spread the computationally expensive parts where it can.

-This note remains provisional because CRAN has the last word on timing, and because announcement prose should never get too far ahead of the actual packages sitting on the CRAN mirrors.
-But the milestone is close enough that it seems worth saying out loud: local polynomial methods in np are no longer confined to a narrow corner of regression, joint degree-bandwidth selection is available through open tools, and npRmpi is no longer merely a line in the archive or a wrapper-heavy MPI exercise.
+So the milestone is now real enough to say out loud: local polynomial methods in np are no longer confined to a narrow corner of regression, joint degree-bandwidth selection is available through open tools, and npRmpi is no longer merely a line in the archive or a wrapper-heavy MPI exercise.

 Color me happy.